($539) Cost to ship a car from Lexington, KY to St. Louis, MO

 The best Lexington to St. Louis car shipping companies

-Based on our research, here are the best car shipping companies for getting your car from Lexington to St. Louis:
+We’ve compared thousands of providers and identified the best car shipping companies to handle your move from Lexington to St. Louis:

 - Best for Real-Time Tracking: Nexus Auto Transport